Gastornis: Description

-The skull of G. gigantea was huge compared to the body and powerfully built.
+The skull of G. giganteus was huge compared to the body and powerfully built.
 The beak was extremely tall and compressed (flattened from side to side).
-Unlike other species of Gastornis, G. gigantea lacked characteristic grooves and pits on the underlying bone.
+Unlike other species of Gastornis, G. giganteus lacked characteristic grooves and pits on the underlying bone.
 The 'lip' of the beak was straight, without a raptorial hook as found in the predatory phorusrhacids.
 The nostrils were small and positioned close to the front of the eyes about midway up the skull.
 The vertebrae were short and massive, even in the neck.
 The neck was relatively short, consisting of at least 13 massive vertebrae.
 The torso was relatively short.
 The wings were vestigial, with the upper wing-bones small and highly reduced, similar in proportion to the wings of the cassowary.
+A largely complete skull specimen (GMH XVIII-1178-1958) of G. geiselensis was also described in 2024 after its discovery in 1958.
+The upper beaks of G. geiselensis show possible sexual dimorphism and are wider than those of G. giganteus and proportionally longer than those of G. laurenti.